 - Spray-on acoustic product for exposed ceilings

 It begins with the smart format.
 Exclusive, appointed pods break up runs of workstations so that the workplace does not have overabundant workstations grouped alongside each other, creating a sound barrier.
-Circulation paths divide the workstations from lounges, libraries, and various other cooperation areas.
+Circulation paths divide the workstations from lounges, libraries, and other cooperation areas.